neilsambhu/carla-simulator3/README.md

 No more scenarios ....
 Exiting
 ```
 4/7/2022 1:16:44 PM: https://carla.readthedocs.io/en/0.9.13/adv_recorder/ > "To start recording there is only need for a file name.
 Using \, / or : characters in the file name will define it as an absolute path.
 If no path is detailed, the file will be saved in CarlaUE4/Saved." > No files in "CarlaUE4/Saved".

+4/8/2022 11:21:18 AM: I can't follow the references of the recorder_name (i.e. \*.log file) easily; I'm going to try JSON instead.
+JSON is an empty file.
+Final answer 1: keep going on recorder_name (i.e. \*.log file) because the log file is not output after the scenario is run.
+Final answer 2: see how code writes the JSON file.
+I'm going to keep thinking about how to proceed.

+4/8/2022 11:26:00 AM: (from previous) TODO:Final answer 1.